vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

       - storing the properties attached to frames

-   VSMap itself allows any non-zero bytes to be used in keys, but VapourSynth places certain restrictions on the characters allowed in filters' arguments.
-   See registerFunc in VSInitPlugin_.
+   Only alphanumeric characters and the underscore may be used in keys.

    Creating and destroying a map can be done with createMap_\ () and freeMap_\ (), respectively.